anson09/blog/2018/How Defer Influences Rendering Process.md

 - with defer case, dom parse don't wait js excute, and js excute don't wait css parse
 - the defer attribute is ignored if the `<script>` tag has no `src`
 - all script will start downloading before dom is parsed, because a preanalysis.
 Specific start time of preanalysis resources download is influenced by the priority of resource
-- use preload or adjust request priority is anothor topic
+- use preload or fetchpriority is anothor topic

 event flow: readyState:interactive-> deferjs -> DOMContentLoaded -> load img/iframe... -> dreadyState:complete -> onLoad